MarkEMarkEMark/G35-MEO-Programs/README.md

     - Wavey pastels
     - Subtly changing pastels
     - White twinkle
-    - RGB Evolving pastel wave
-    - GBR Evolving pastel wave
+    - Ever evolving pastel wave
-    - GRB Evolving pastel wave
+    - Still pastel rainbow

 There are parameters that I've allowed for that I'll eventually make into sub-variations on other buttons